se-edu/learningresources/contents/javascript/javascript.md

 });
 ```

-It order to test such a function, we would now have to has both logic and also the mock-up generated.
+It order to test such a function, we would now have to incooperate both logic and also the mock-up generated.
 Splitting the logic and markup in two separate functions will both make it easier to test and composable because now you can reuse code that generates the markup in multiple places.

 ```js
 function setLoadingImage(selector) {